Holt59/datatable/README.md

 Datatable v0.1 - Alpha
 =========

-Datatable is a jQuery / bootstrap plugin for dynamic datatables with pagination, filtering and ajax loading.
+Datatable is a jQuery plugin for dynamic datatables with pagination, filtering and ajax loading.

 How to use?
 ===========